-Some schools specify that you must still be enrolled in academic classes during the time of your co-op, while others expect you to alternate between fully academic semesters and semesters fully devoted to your co-op experience.
+Some schools specify that you must still be enrolled in academic classes during the time of your co-op, while others expect you to alternate between fully academic semesters and semesters devoted to your co-op experience.

-Does Income From Co-ops Impact Financial Aid?
+Does Income From Co-Ops Impact Financial Aid?

 In the student income section of the EFC worksheet, co-op earnings are subtracted from total student income (line 34).
 So co-op earnings will not impact the EFC, but there is a record of the earnings and then the subtraction in the EFC formula.